 Some clinical rotation sites require drug screening as a condition of starting a rotation at their site and may not accept the screening results performed by MUSC colleges.
 Students participating in these rotations will be required to undergo screening according to the clinical site requirements.
 The cost of the screening will be borne by the student unless it is covered by the clinical rotation site.

 c.
 A student who tests positive for drug and/or alcohol use will be removed from the academic, clinical and/or laboratory activities which may pose a risk to others until subsequent drug testing is negative and/or the student is cleared to return to the academic, clinical, and/or laboratory activities.
-The student will be required to enter into a monitoring contract to ensure abstinence from illegal drugs and/or alcohol abuse.
+The student will be required to enter into a monitoring contract to ensure abstinence from illegal drugs and/or alcohol misuse.

 d.
 A student who tests positive for a controlled drug (schedule 2-4) will be required to provide medical documentation from the treating provider indicating that this drug is currently prescribed for this student.
 If a student is impaired due to a prescription medication, the student will not be permitted to participate academic, clinical, and/or laboratory activities in which there may be risks to others.